jaypipes/articles/openstack/placement-queens-update.md

 # An Update on the Placement API and Scheduler plans for Queens

-This article provides an update on the progress that has been made by the OpenStack contributor community in the area of the Nova scheduler and Placement services.
+This article provides an update on the progress that has been made by the OpenStack contributor community over the last few releases in the area of the Nova scheduler and Placement services.
 I'll also outline the blueprints we are tackling in the Queens release cycle and provide a roadmap for the big ticket items we want to complete in the next few releases.

 1. [Recap of previous release accomplishments](#recap-of-previous-release-accomplishments)
 1. [Priorities for Queens release](#priorities-for-queens)